-The recipe and post for these Vanilla Madeleine Pudding Pops was made in partnership with Donsuemor.
+The recipe and post for this Vanilla Madeleine Pudding Pop was made in partnership with Donsuemor.
 We received product and compensation in exchange for it.
 Opinions are always our own.
 If we don’t love it, you don’t hear about it.
 Thanks for your continued support!

 Our daughter is always full of great ideas, especially when it comes to dessert.
-Case in point, these Vanilla Madeleine Pudding Pops!
+Case in point, this Vanilla Madeleine Pudding Pop Recipe!
 All the flavors you love about the classic vanilla pudding pop of your childhood, elevated with the addition of Donsuemor French-Inspired Madeleines.

 Go ahead, bring on summer, we're totally ready!